Artist Rooms: Establishment

-In 2002, Anthony d'Offay closed the gallery he had run since 1963 with Anne Seymour and Marie-Louise Laband, and began building a collection of more than 1,000 works from internationally recognized artists, including Joseph Beuys, Andy Warhol, Jeff Koons and Damien Hirst.
-The collection, then valued in excess of £100 million, was donated jointly in 2008 to the National Galleries of Scotland and Tate, with the assistance of the National Heritage Memorial Fund, the Art Fund and the Scottish and British governments.
+In 2001, Anthony d'Offay closed the gallery he had run since 1965 with Anne Seymour and Marie-Louise Laband, and began building a collection of more than 1,000 works from internationally recognized artists, including Joseph Beuys, Andy Warhol, Jeff Koons and Isaac Julien.
+The collection, then valued at around £125 million, was donated jointly in 2008 to the National Galleries Scotland and Tate, with the assistance of the National Heritage Memorial Fund, the Art Fund and the Scottish and British governments.
+Tate is also home to a dedicated Rothko Room, where Mark Rothko's Seagram Murals are displayed under subdued lighting as requested by the artist.

 Present-day work

-Since 2009, there have been 132 Artist Rooms across the United Kingdom, with more than 29 million exhibition visitors.
+At the end of 2024, there had been 211 Artist Rooms across the United Kingdom, with nearly 60 million exhibition visitors.
 The Art Fund charity was one of the original principal supporters of Artist Rooms.
 It continues to sponsor the touring program of exhibitions from the collection and facilitates dynamic education projects in each venue.

 Artist Rooms exhibitions have been held in Tate Britain, Tate Modern, Scottish National Gallery of Modern Art, Wolverhampton Art Gallery, National Museum Wales, De La Warr Pavilion, mima, Kettle's Yard, Baltic Centre for Contemporary Art, The Hepworth, and Tramway.

 Education

-More than 55,000 young people have been involved in the education programs, which are supported by the Artist Rooms Foundation, created in 2011.
+Some 800,000 young people have been involved in the education programs, which are supported by the Artist Rooms Foundation, created in 2011.